 In this post I want to show that and why the hip term “financial freedom” has degenerated into a speech bubble and empty investment mode.
 Investment modes are often detrimental to those who follow them – as experience with investment products and strategies teaches.
 So, the question arises: Could this also apply to the harmless and positive concept of financial freedom?

-Looking more closely at what “financial freedom”, abbreviated to “FF” for the sake of text economy, means in the financial advisory book market and in the blogger scene, it quickly becomes clear that the harmless-sounding FF term means everything – and its opposite.
+Looking more closely at what “financial freedom”, abbreviated to “FF” for the sake of text economy, means in the financial advisory book market and in the blogger scene, it quickly becomes clear that the harmless-sounding FF term means pretty much nothing.
 This is illustrated below by identifying four fundamentally different FF variants, some of which overlap and others are mutually exclusive.
 The generation of “passive income” plays a role in all four FF versions, albeit in different forms and weights.

 FF variant 1: Get rich quickly and easily with clever investing